3M exploring $1 billion sale of drug delivery systems unit: Bloomberg

 The company, known for its Scotch tapes and Post-it notes, reported third-quarter revenue well below analysts’ estimates and cut its full-year profit forecast in October, signaling that American corporations are suffering from the protracted trade war with China.

-Reporting by Amal S and Dominic Roshan K.L. in Bengaluru; Editing by Arun Koyyur and Anil D'silva
+Reporting by Amal S and Dominic Roshan K.L. in Bengaluru; Editing by Arun Koyyur and Anil D'Silva